Mageek627/choices-arch/README.md

 # Partitioning scheme

-Tightly linked to the choice of bootloader, according to link above.
+Tightly linked to the choice of bootloader, according to the bootloader table above.
 GPT is more recent than MBR.
 See https://wiki.archlinux.org/title/partitioning#Choosing_between_GPT_and_MBR

 # File system